-What we see at Raygun, is new customers who are usually coming from no system at all.
-They’ve had issues, and appreciate that the Raygun Software Intelligence Platform would help the streamline their processes, make customers happier and grow their businesses.
+At Raygun, we see many software teams who come from no system at all.
+They’ve had issues, and appreciate that Raygun would help streamline their processes, make customers happier and grow their businesses.

 It’s understandable – our industry is maturing, and expectations increase with maturity.

 What should you measure, and how can you measure it?

 At Raygun, we hold the senior development team members accountable to several metrics that Raygun can automatically track: